ipfs-inactive/website/content/team/index.md

 ### Go Core

-Develop the Go implementation of the IPFS Protocol, go-ipfs.
+Develop the Go implementation of the IPFS Protocol, [go-ipfs](https://github.com/ipfs/go-ipfs).

 **Responsibilities include**:

 - Create the server and reference implementation of the IPFS Protocol.
 - Create a great onboarding experience for new contributors.
-- Upgrade and build dev tools (i.e gx).
+- Upgrade and build dev tools.
 - Set the guidelines for writing, maintaining and managing the Go codebases, test suites, and contributions.

 Where to learn more: